paulmakepeace/refine-client-py/README.rst

 ===================================
-Google Refine Python Client Library
+OpenRefine Python Client Library
 ===================================

-The Google Refine Python Client Library provides an interface to communicating with a Google Refine server.
+The OpenRefine Python Client Library provides an interface to communicating with an `OpenRefine <http://openrefine.org/>`_ server.

 Currently, the following API is supported: